Home » Natural Remedies » Herbal Treatment

 Arnica is a plant who’s fresh or dried flower head parts have been used in homeopathy and medicinal purposes since around the 1500’s.
 Popular with Europeans and Native Americans, it is almost always used in the form of salves, ointments and creams in a topical manner for muscle aches, inflammation, bruising and general healing.
 While it has been historically used for external purposes, internal preparations are available but must be taken only under the guidance of a medical professional due to potential severe side effects.

 Also known as Leopards Bane, Wolf’s Bane, and Mountain Tobacco, Arnica is also available in tincture, pill and injectable forms for internal use.
 If considering an internal method of intake, your medical physician will advise you on the best option for you.
-A tincture preparation is a highly concentrated form of the medicine and must be used with caution.
+A tincture preparation is a highly concentrated form of the and must be used with caution.

 While external topical use is generally safe, longer term use (three weeks or more) could cause a variety of skin conditions including peeling, blistering, general irritation and eczema.
 Those individuals with highly sensitive skin should probably not consider using topical Arnica.
 Arnica is often used in compresses as well as poultices.